EARnagram/lessons/sec1/derry_dog_html_lab/README.md

 You've done great work in the land of pup love!

-More than that you're making this here pup extremely happy… or at the very least, his lugubrious owner think he is.
+More than that you're making this pup extremely happy… or, at the very least, his lugubrious owner think he is.
 Be sure to see if your pup matches with anyone else the class!